Directory of Certified Personnel

 Our certification responsibilities

-Note: The NRCan NDT Certification Body (NCB) makes every reasonable effort to ensure candidate applications, examination requests, and certification submissions are completed in accordance with our service standard targets.
-Despite these efforts, there can sometimes be errors, omissions, or delays NRCan is not responsible for any direct and indirect costs, expenses, or delays that may arise.
+We make every reasonable effort to ensure candidate applications, examination requests, and certification submissions are completed in accordance with our service standard targets.
+Despite these efforts, there can sometimes be errors, omissions, or delays the NRCan NDTCB is not responsible for any direct and indirect costs, expenses, or delays that may arise.